 Design for a Better Tomorrow

 Hi, I’m Inha Cha!
 I’m a first-year Ph.D. student in Georgia Tech's Digital Media and work with Prof. Richmond Wong!
 My research aims to create value change in ML practice and empower human values in human-in-the-loop.
+I aim to understand the dynamics of human values and influences within the human-in-the-loop process, while also providing support to technology practitioners in navigating ethical engagements.

 Featured Publications